TeoMastro/next-launch-kit/README.md

    - Run `npm run db:generate` to update Prisma client

 2. **Adding new features**:
-   - Create your React components in `src/app/`
+   - Create your React components in `src/components/`
+   - Add new pages in `src/app/`
    - Use the Prisma client from `src/lib/prisma.ts`
-   - Style with TailwindCSS classes
+   - Style with TailwindCSS and shadcn/ui components

-3. **Testing database changes**:
+3. **Testing authentication**:
+   - Use the demo accounts to test login functionality
+   - Test route protection by accessing `/dashboard`
-   - Use `npm run db:studio` to open Prisma Studio
+   - Use `npm run db:studio` to view user data

-   - View and edit data directly in the browser
+4. **Adding protected routes**:
+   - Update `middleware.ts` to include new protected paths
+   - Use `getAuthSession()` in server components
+   - Use `useSession()` in client components

 ## Production Deployment